philXcode2/Toy-Plus-Plus/README.md

     program.pdf - contains the pdf showing the flow of various funcitons and structures from one file to another

 TODO :-
-    implement the symbol table for the toy language
+    implement the Three Address Code generation for the toy language.